BradleyChatha/jcli/README.md

 }
 ```

-Nothing here is overly new, and it should make sense to you if you've gotten this far down.
+Nothing here is overly new, and it should make sense to you if you've gotten this far down:

 ```bash
 # Without flag